 2. Turn off lights which aren’t needed

 The easiest way to save energy used for lighting is to ensure that lights are not left on in unoccupied rooms.
 Try to get into the habit of switching off lights every time you leave a room.
 If you can also adjust the lighting to suit what you’re doing, then more energy is saved.
 For example, it is not necessary to have strong lighting for watching television and if you are reading then a single smaller reading lamp may be enough.

-As an example, if you manage to save the use of one 100W bulb for an hour a day that will amount to a saving of almost 20 kg of carbon dioxide in a year (but around five times less for an equivalent low-energy bulb).
-This may not sound much but if every household in the UK did that it would save the emission of over 500 million kg of carbon dioxide a year, about 5% of the total emissions for domestic lighting!
+As an example, if you manage to save the use of one 100W bulb for an hour a day that will amount to a saving of almost 15 kg of carbon dioxide in a year (but at least five times less for an equivalent energy efficient bulb).
+This may not sound much but if every household in the UK did that it would save the emission of over 300 million kg of carbon dioxide a year, about 5% of the total emissions for domestic lighting!